valladao/mvalladao-portfolio/README.md

 - **Snippets Task**:

   - Processes Liquid files from `snippets-src/`.
+  - Combines subfolder names with the file's basename to create a flattened but descriptive filename.
-  - Flattens the folder structure by combining the subfolder name and the filename.
+  - Special handling for `index.liquid`: If a file is named `index.liquid`, only the folder name will be used for the output filename.
   - Outputs to the `snippets/` folder.
+  - Example: `snippets-src/component/animated-name.liquid` generates `snippets/component-animated-name.liquid`.
-  - Example: `snippets-src/collection/sidebar.liquid` generates `snippets/collection-sidebar.liquid`.
+  - Example: `snippets-src/header/index.liquid` generates `snippets/header.liquid`.

 - **Critical CSS Task**:
   - Compiles SCSS files from `styles/critical-css/`.